agungngrh/docker-grafana-stack/README.md

     ```
     https://api.telegram.org/bot< YOUR BOT API TOKEN >/getUpdates
     ```
-    To get your Telegram group ID you must send 1 message in the group.Refresh the tab then find the ID.
+    To get your Telegram group ID you must send 1 message in the group.
+Refresh the tab then find the ID.
 The ID begins with -

 7. Open your Grafana UI, click on ☰ Menu > 🔔Alerting > Contact points